pragal18/master_thesis_v1/readme.txt

 Enrichment of DBpedia NIF Dataset
 Enrichment of DBpedia NIF Dataset is a compilation of Bash and Python3 scripts that enables to perform various Natural Language Processing tasks on Wikipedia on normal off-the-shelf hardware (e.g., a quad-core CPU, 8 GB of main memory, and 250 GB hard disk storage).

+INPUT :
-INPUT 1) Language - "en" for english, "fr" for French, "de" for German, "ja" for Japanese, "es" for spanish
-		 Default language is English if the language parameter is not specified.
+1) Language - "en" for english, "fr" for French, "de" for German, "ja" for Japanese, "es" for spanish Default language is English if the language parameter is not specified.
-		 For new language to be used - Download the NIF Context file for that language from https://wiki.dbpedia.org/downloads-2016-10 , in the TTL format
-		 Store the output on Files/Input<Language-short-form> .
+		 For new language to be used - Download the NIF Context file for that language from https://wiki.dbpedia.org/downloads-2016-10 , in the TTL format Store the output on Files/Input<Language-short-form> .
 Even if you have your own text file, store it under this location and all the tasks could be performed.

 2) NLP task - "SEN" for sentence splitting
 	      "TOK" for Tokenisation
 	      "POS" for Part of speech tagging
       	      "ADL" for enrichment of additional links

 3) Instance size - specify the number of wikipedia articles the operation should be performed on.

-	  4) Article name specify a particular article name for which the operation has to be performed.
+4) Search - Type name of a Article for which the operation has to be performed.

 5) Tool name - "NLTK" for Using Natural Language Tool Kit package from Python3 , "GEN" for using Gensim and "SIO" for using Spacy IO .

 Default is NLTK is none of it is specified.

-PROCESSING We downloads the required DBpedia NIF files from https://wiki.dbpedia.org/downloads-2016-10 , separate into individual articles , perform NLP tasks on various languages with a variety of tools.
+PROCESSING We download the required DBpedia NIF files from https://wiki.dbpedia.org/downloads-2016-10 , separate into individual articles , perform NLP tasks on various languages with a variety of tools.

-OUTPUT
+OUTPUT :

 Requirements
 python>=3.4